 If you can’t have surgery, your doctor may talk to you about radiofrequency ablation (a procedure that uses a probe with tiny electrodes) or cryosurgery (which destroys cancerous tissue by freezing).

-When detected early, the 5-year survival rate is 90 percent, notes the American Society of Clinical Oncology.
-Even if cancer has advanced to spread to nearby organs or tissues, the survival rate is 71 percent.
+When detected early, the five-year survival rate is 90%, notes the American Society of Clinical Oncology.
+Even if cancer has advanced to spread to nearby organs or tissues, the survival rate is 71%.

 - I Was Diagnosed with Stage 3 Colon Cancer at Age 34